Geckos are a diverse collection of animals, with the majority being nocturnal.

 Leopard geckos have night vision up to 350 times greater than humans.
 They can also see color at night.

-Thus, setting them apart from other vertebrates, even those that can see well in the dark.
+Thus, they are set apart from other vertebrates, even those that can see well in the dark.

 Why Can Geckos See Color at Night?

 Most vertebrate creatures, including humans, are colorblind at night.
-The reason is that the most sensitive light receptors in our eyes can only see black and white.
+The reason is that our eyes’ most sensitive light receptors can only see black and white.
 However, geckos are an exception.

 Geckos came from lizards that lived during the day and didn’t have night vision rods.
 Evolution “tweaked” geckos’ equipment as they learned to live at night, and the color receptors in their eyes became more sensitive.